-MCL 700.2502(1) lays out the requirements for a valid will that must include all the following:
+MCL 700.2502(1) lays out the requirements for a valid will that must include ALL the following:

-2. Signed by the testator or in the testator's name by some other individual in the testator's conscious presence and by the testator's direction.
+- It must be signed by the testator or in the testator’s name by some other individual in the testator’s conscious presence and by the testator’s direction.

-3. Signed by at least two witnesses who witnessed the testator's signature or by a notary public that acknowledged the witnessing of the testator's signature.
+- It must be signed by at least two witnesses who witnessed the testator’s signature or by a notary public that acknowledged the witnessing of the testator’s signature.